Ogmios: Curse tablets

 1st-century CE curse tablet, now lost, perhaps invoking Ogmios to silence court witnesses.

 Two curse tablets, both found in Brigantium (in Austria), have been linked to Ogmios.
 The first, discovered in 1865 and now lost, dates to the 1st century CE; (Note: = Sánchez Natalías, Sylloge of Defixiones from the Roman West, no. 520.) the second, discovered in 1930, dates to the 1st/2nd century CE.
 (Note: Sánchez Natalías, Sylloge of Defixiones from the Roman West, no. 521.)
 The former curse invokes a god to silence any witnesses who would speak against the (female) curse-writer's interest in court.
 The latter curse invokes Dis Pater and another god to damage a young woman's body in order that she may be made unmarriageable.
 In 1943, Robert Egger proposed to read both these tablets as invoking the god Ogmios.
-Egger's reading has largely met with agreement in the scholarly literature, though Hofeneder and Euskirchen have expressed scepticism.
+Egger's readings have largely met with agreement in the scholarly literature, though Hofeneder and Euskirchen have expressed scepticism.

 Egger argued that only gods of the underworld were invoked on curse tablets, and that therefore Ogmios should be interpreted as a chthonic deity.
 Further to this point, Egger pointed out that Lucian compares Ogmios to Iapetus and Charon, both figures of the Greek underworld.
 Egger's association of Ogmios with the underworld has met with some agreement in the literature, but more often with scepticism.
 De Vries points out that a god only had to be considered powerful to be invoked in a curse.
 For example (as Euskirchen points out) a curse tablet invoking Nodens (a Celtic god of healing) is known from Gloucestershire.
 (Note: = Sánchez Natalías, Sylloge of Defixiones from the Roman West, no. 205) Euskirchen will also not allow that Lucian's comparison of Ogmios to Iapetus and Charon goes further than their skin colour.